TWGerard/grunt-wordpress-update/README.md

 # WordPress Update

+# BETA - Use at your own risk

 Uses `grunt-ssh` and `grunt-wordpress-deploy` to automatically clean and download a WordPress installation from a remote server(s), update locally, and re-deploy.

 * Will delete any WordPress repository (github.com/WordPress/WordPress.git) from server.